laurynas-biveinis/dotfiles/README.md

 * Workaround [projectile not being integrated with project.el](https://github.com/bbatsov/projectile/issues/1282) at least for xref.
+* Workaround [a bug in projectile integration with CMake presets](https://github.com/bbatsov/projectile/issues/1673) until the next Projectile release in melpa-stable.
 * Integrate cmake-build.el with Projectile
 * Integrate deadgrep with Projectile
 * [Automatically update git gutter on Magit